Bristol-Cyber-Security-Group/testbed-os/docs/examples/index.rst

 It is assumed you have installed the testbed dependencies and testbed code (see installation documentation).
 It is also assumed you have configured the |kvm-compose-config.json|.

+Please see the example projects in the `example/` folder in the root of the git repo.
+These example projects have been created to showcase different features of the testbed.

 Creating a minimal test case
 ----------------------------